kiali/kiali.io/content/en/docs/Tutorials/travels/05-connect.md

 </br>

-The Travels Demo application is capable of handling this load and in a first look it doesn't show unhealthy status.
+The Travel Demo application is capable of handling this load and in a first look it doesn't show unhealthy status.

 <a class="image-popup-fit-height" href="/images/tutorial/05-06-loadtester-details.png" title="Loadtester Details">
     <img src="/images/tutorial/05-06-loadtester-details.png" style="display:block;margin: 0 auto;" />